voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-loyalty-tier-joined.md

-The `EVENTS.CUSTOMER.LOYALTY.TIER.UPGRADED` event indicates that a customer has moved to a higher tier or a specific tier in a loyalty campaign.
+The `EVENTS.CUSTOMER.LOYALTY.TIER.JOINED` event indicates that a customer has entered a loyalty campaign tier structure or a specific tier.

 > 📘 Webhook documentation
 >